-- 6.2.4.6.3 Scholarly activity that involves students as copresenters, co-participants, or co-authors - 6.2.4.6.4 A presentation should be evaluated on the quality of its content and on the prestige of the meeting where it was delivered.
+- 6.2.4.6.3 Scholarly activity that involves students as copresenters, co-participants, or co-authors. - 6.2.4.6.4 A presentation should be evaluated on the quality of its content and on the prestige of the meeting where it was delivered.
 Qualitative judgments are best made when copies of presentations are made available.
-Conferences sponsored by international, national regional and state organizations should rank higher than locally sponsored meetings in most instances.
-For example I-CHRIE (International Council on Hotel, Restaurant and Institutional Educators) is the long recognized leader for hospitality educators, both in annual conference and in publications.
-I-CHRIE does a double blind review of all presentations across all categories through their international publications committee.
-Scholarly presentations should be ranked more highly than nonscholarly ones.
+Conferences sponsored by international, national, regional, and state organizations should rank higher than locally sponsored meetings in most instances.
+Scholarly presentations should be ranked more highly than non-scholarly ones.
 Competitive selections as well as presentations receiving disciplinary acknowledgement for excellence should be noted.
 In most disciplines a record of scholarship based on presentations alone will not be evaluated as highly as one including refereed publications.
-In cases of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process and one's participation in the indicated conference activities.

-- 6.2.4.6.5 Other forms of scholarly activity that may appear in emerging scholarly media may be included as well, provided that comparable standards of peer review can be applied to them and documented by the candidate. - 6.2.4.6.6 Professional activities undertaken as a practitioner or consultant such as articles in practice-oriented journals, development of case-study based tools, and published reports on consulting are examples of appropriate professional scholarship for HTMS program faculty.
-Such activities are considered scholarly activity when they go beyond the routine application of knowledge to the creation of new knowledge and the development of new standards for practice.
+In cases of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process and one's participation in the indicated conference activities. - 6.2.4.6.5 Other forms of scholarly activity that may appear in emerging scholarly media may be included as well, provided that comparable standards of peer review can be applied to them. - 6.2.4.6.6 Professional activities undertaken as a practitioner or consultant are considered scholarly activity when they go beyond the routine application of knowledge to the creation of new knowledge and the development of new standards for practice.
 Such qualities distinguish between scholarship and professional service.
-To be considered as scholarship, such works must be publicly available and peer reviewed. - 6.2.4.6.7 Grants or monetary awards that are funded or reviewed as fundable from governmental or non-governmental organizations are considered examples of scholarship if those grants and awards are subject to external peer review.
+To be considered as scholarship, such works must be publicly available and peer reviewed.

+- 6.2.4.6.7 In those business disciplines that require licensure or other measures of professional standing, scholarly efforts in support of retaining such standing will be considered as satisfying part of the expected scholarly activities, provided they also meet criteria outlined in section 6.2.4.6.2 through 6.2.4.6.6. - 6.2.4.6.8 Grants or monetary awards that are funded or reviewed as fundable from governmental or non-governmental organizations are considered examples of scholarship if those grants and awards are subject to external peer review.
 Evidence that the grant application was reviewed as fundable should include letters or other formal notifications from the grant agency.
-Faculty are expected to document their role in applying for a qualifying grant and/or explain their level of participation in carrying out activities related to a grant either funded or reviewed as fundable. - 6.2.4.6.8 Faculty engaged in community outreach can make a difference in their communities and beyond by defining or resolving relevant social problems or issues, by facilitating organizational development, by improving existing practices or programs, and by enriching the cultural life of the community.
-Scholarship may take the form of widely disseminating the knowledge gained in community-based projects in appropriate professional venues in order to share its significance with those who do not benefit directly from the project.

-- 6.2.4.6.9 Cross-disciplinary and inter-disciplinary scholarship related to a faculty member's General Education teaching responsibilities should be judged by the College standards for excellence in scholarship. - 6.3 College and Community Service
+Faculty are expected to document their role in applying for a qualifying grant and/or explain their level of participation in carrying out activities related to a grant either funded or reviewed as fundable. - 6.2.4.6.9 Faculty engaged in community outreach can make a difference in their communities and beyond by defining or resolving relevant social problems or issues, by facilitating organizational development, by improving existing practices or programs, and by enriching the cultural life of the community.
+Scholarship may take the form of widely disseminating the knowledge gained in community-based projects in appropriate professional venues in order to share its significance with those who do not benefit directly from the project. - 6.2.4.6.10 Cross-disciplinary and inter-disciplinary scholarship related to a faculty member's General Education teaching responsibilities should be judged by the College standards for excellence in scholarship.

+6.3 College and Community Service